Circuit Knitting Faces Exponential Sampling Overhead Scaling Bounded by Entanglement Cost: Preliminaries

-\section{Simulation of bipartite quantum channels}
+\subsection{Simulation of bipartite quantum channels}

 The simulation of a bipartite quantum channel can be understood from two perspectives.
-The first one utilizes some entangled states between the two parties to physically realize the bipartite channel via entanglement non-generating operations.
-The second one virtually simulates the channel by sampling quantum operations and post-processing, which can be used to estimate the expectation value of any physical observable after the state passes through the channel.
+The first one virtually simulates the channel by sampling quantum operations and post-processing, which can be used to estimate the expectation value of any physical observable after the state passes through the channel.
+The second one utilizes some entangled states between the two parties to physically realize the bipartite channel via entanglement non-generating operations.